chef/chef-web-docs/chef_master/source/debug.rst

    The URL location from which a remote cookbook tar.gz is to be downloaded.

 ``-s SECONDS``, ``--splay SECONDS``
    A random number between zero and ``splay`` that is added to ``interval``.
-Use splay to help balance the load on the Chef server by ensuring that many chef-client runs are not occurring at the same interval.
-When the chef-client is run at intervals, ``--splay`` values are applied first, then the chef-client run occurs, and then ``--interval`` values are applied.
+Use splay to help balance the load on the Chef Infra Server by ensuring that many Chef Infra Client runs are not occurring at the same interval.
+When the Chef Infra Client is run at intervals, ``--splay`` values are applied first, then the Chef Infra Client run occurs, and then ``--interval`` values are applied.

 ``-u USER``, ``--user USER``
    The user that owns a process.
 This is required when starting any executable as a daemon.

 ``-v``, ``--version``
-   The version of the chef-client.
+   The version of the Chef Infra Client.

 ``-W``, ``--why-run``
-   Run the executable in why-run mode, which is a type of chef-client run that does everything except modify the system.
-Use why-run mode to understand why the chef-client makes the decisions that it makes and to learn more about the current and proposed state of the system.
+   Run the executable in why-run mode, which is a type of Chef Infra Client run that does everything except modify the system.
+Use why-run mode to understand why the Chef Infra Client makes the decisions that it makes and to learn more about the current and proposed state of the system.

 Examples
 +++++++++++++++++++++++++++++++++++++++++++++++++++++